 - several Tweet-length blurbs that can be cut and pasted

 If you have the time, it can also be valuable to write up a short narrative about how the book was conceived and created, including a description of your experience during the process.
 Since publishing open textbooks is fairly unconventional, highlighting what distinguishes the production process is bound to attract some attention.
 It may even inspire others to follow in your footsteps!
 You can also create pamphlets, slide decks, or other marketing items, but only do what is feasible given your timelines and workload.
 For more inspiration, take a look at our Marketing and Communications overview.

-Whatever assets you prepare, be sure to share them widely – on a blog site or other web page, in key listservs, at major conferences, on social media, within your team, and in the Rebus Forum.
+Whatever assets you prepare, be sure to share them widely – on a blog or other web page, in key listservs, at major conferences, on social media, within your team, and in the Rebus Community platform.
 Ask others to spread the word, too, and keep the momentum up so that your release is on the radar for a few weeks.
 You may want to create a detailed promotional plan, with key dates and major events, so you can add momentum over the course of the release.
 If you do, share the plan with anyone helping out, so that everyone is on the same page.